SleeplessChallenger/JavaLearning/README.md

    * supplier
    * comparator
    * PS: look at package with 6th index
-4. 3 places where Java can be used:
+4. 3 places where can be used:
    * parameter list
    * local variables inside lambda body
    * variables referenced from the lambda body
-5. Rules for accessing a variable from a lambda body:
+6. Rules for accessing a variable from a lambda body:
    * instance: allowed
    * static: allowed
    * local: allowed if final
    * method param: allowed if final
    * lambda param: allowed
-6. Lambda APIs:
+7. Lambda APIs:
    * removeIf()
    * sort()
    * forEach()